Dara Quigley

 Dara Quigley (9 November 1980 – 12 April 2017) was an Irish journalist, activist, and blogger.
-Her death became a symbol of needed reform of the police force of Ireland.

 Life

 Dara Quigley was born in Dublin, Ireland, on 9 November 1980 to Aileen Malone and Terry Quigley.
 She attended secondary school and was interested in science fiction.
 She nearly completed a physics degree at Trinity College Dublin but missed the final exams.
 She was a journalist and "prominent anti-water charge and anti-austerity activist."

 Dara published a blog, 'Degree of Uncertainty', in which she wrote about economic inequality.

 Death

 In early April 2017 Quigley had what her mother described as a "psychotic episode."
 She was filmed on CCTV walking naked down Harcourt Street, a main thoroughfare in Dublin, and was arrested.
 A member of the Garda Síochána, the police force of the Republic of Ireland, went to the police station CCTV control room, rewound the video to the segment, and replayed it, using a phone to record the incident.
 The garda shared the video to a WhatsApp group that included only other gardaí.
-By April 7 it had spread to other internet locations and was viewed over 120,000 times.
+By 7 April it had spread to other internet locations and was viewed over 120,000 times.
 Quigley became aware of the footage's release while in rural Tipperary.
-On April 12, Quigley died by suicide.
+On 12 April, Quigley died by suicide, aged 36.

 The inquest was to take place in Templemore, County Tipperary in October 2019 but was delayed.